Wilma Burgess

-Wilma Burgess (born Wilma Charlene Burgess; June 11, 1939 – August 26, 2003) was an American country music singer.
+Wilma Charlene Burgess (June 11, 1939 – August 26, 2003) was an American country music singer.
 She rose to fame in the mid-1960s and charted fifteen singles on the Billboard C&W charts between 1965 and 1975.

 Background

-Wilma Burgess was born and raised in Orlando, Florida, United States.
-Following high school graduation she proceeded to Stetson University in DeLand, Florida studying physical education.
+Burgess was born and raised in Orlando, Florida, United States, the daughter of Jessie Willard Burgess and Arlene Johnson Burgess.
+Following her graduation from William R. Boone High School in 1956, she proceeded to Stetson University in DeLand, Florida, studying physical education.
 She had no interest in a musical career - although she had displayed her natural talent performing as a pop singer on local television - until hearing Eddy Arnold in concert awakened her passion for country music.

 In 1960, a songwriter friend of Burgess persuaded her to go to Nashville to record some demos of his compositions.
 One of the publishers Burgess sang for asked to manage her singing career and Burgess cut her first single in 1962 for the United Artists label.

 Eventually Burgess came to the attention of Owen Bradley, who heard in Burgess' voice the potential for a successor to the recently deceased Patsy Cline, whom Bradley had produced.

 Bradley arranged for Burgess' signing with Decca where she had her first session in June 1964.